anirudh-chhangani/typescript-sandbox/README.md

 # typescript-sandbox

-This repo is to create common components for web ui.
+* This repo contains common components for web ui.